EricMFink/ProfessionalResponsibility/_cases/Knowles.md

 title: 'Knowles v.
 Mirzayance'
 cite: '556 U.S. 111 (2009)'
+judge: 'Justice THOMAS delivered the opinion of the Court.'

 ---

-# Justice THOMAS delivered the opinion of the Court

 In this case, respondent Alexandre Mirzayance claimed ineffective assistance of counsel because his attorney recommended withdrawing his insanity defense.
 The California courts rejected this claim on state postconviction review.
 We must decide whether this decision was contrary to or an unreasonable application of clearly established federal law.
 We hold that it was not.
 Mirzayance failed to establish that his counsel's performance was ineffective.

-## I
+# I

 Mirzayance confessed that he stabbed his 19-year-old cousin nine times with a hunting knife and then shot her four times.
 At trial, he entered pleas of not guilty and not guilty by reason of insanity (NGI).
 Under California law, when both of these pleas are entered, the court must hold a bifurcated trial, with guilt determined during the first phase and the viability of the defendant's NGI plea during the second.
 During the guilt phase of Mirzayance's trial, he sought to avoid a conviction for first-degree murder by obtaining a verdict on the lesser included offense of second-degree murder.
 To that end, he presented medical testimony that he was insane at the time of the crime and was, therefore, incapable of the premeditation or deliberation necessary for a first-degree murder conviction.
 The jury nevertheless convicted Mirzayance of first-degree murder.